 If you gazed out across the English Channel 15,000 years ago, the view would be very different to what you might expect today.
 Excavations in Jersey have uncovered the remains of a Magdalenian hunter-gatherer campsite, founded long before the Channel Island was surrounded by sea.

 Joe Flatman explores half a century of reports from the past.
-A selection of articles mentioned by Joe Flatman in this month’s column below can be accessed for free for one month via Exact Editions, starting 3 August.
+A selection of articles mentioned by Joe Flatman in this month’s column below can be accessed for free for one month via Exact Editions, from 2 November.
 Use the links within the text to jump to the individual articles, or click on the covers below. […]

 While visiting York, CA dropped by the blockbuster Viking exhibition at the Yorkshire Museum, which is shortly to go on tour.